Statistics Primer

 The learning outcomes of the course:

-- they will learn not only theoretical notions but - through simulations -
+- They will learn not only theoretical notions but - through simulations - they will have a "real life experience" of the meaning of the notions and methods.

 - Lecture 1.